-This creamy vegan parsnip and celeriac soup with Moroccan spiced pumpkin seeds is a warm and satisfying vegan option for Passover, Rosh Hashanah or any a regular weeknight dinner.
+This creamy vegan parsnip and celeriac soup with Moroccan crunchy vegetable chips is a warm and satisfying vegan option for Passover, Rosh Hashanah or any a regular weeknight dinner.

 Creamy Passover Celeriac Soup